-- DeepText: Facebook uses an AI systems called Deeptext to decipher the meaning of contents (text form) posted on Facebook.
+- DeepText: Facebook uses an AI system called Deeptext to decipher the meaning of contents (text form) posted on Facebook.

 - Translate Text: It uses artificial intelligence to automatically translate text written in a foreign language to the desired language of users.
 This feature helps over 800 million Facebook users monthly.
 If you using Facebook recently, chances are that you have benefitted from this AI’s translation.

-- Block Objectional Contents: Like YouTube, Facebook uses AI to block objectional contents.
+- Block Objectional Contents: Like YouTube, Facebook uses AI to block objectional content.